NSW bushfire toll rises to seven after body is found in burnt-out car

 “I don’t think that work is finished yet.”

+NSW Premier Gladys Berejiklian said communities should brace for the weekend and more fatalities being revealed in coming days.

+“Many people who have been here for decades are just completely shocked that the fire reached as far as it did,” she said at Batemans Bay, an area that has suffered huge loss.

-In the nation’s capital, huge smoke clouds forced hundreds of residents to wear face masks in Canberra where the air quality was the worst in the world at 9.30am Wednesday according to an international air quality index, pipping smoggy New Delhi in India.
+In Canberra, smoke forced hundreds of residents to wear face masks on Wednesday.
+The air quality in the nation’s capital was the worst in the world at 9.30am Wednesday, according to an international air quality index, pipping smoggy New Delhi in India.

 #rosedale #NotMyPrimeMinister receiving some videos and photos from family.
 I’ll keep posting. pic.twitter.com/7MsRg2OkEB